 One way members can get involved in the union is by volunteering to stand for election.
 The union has a series of councils and committees that make the day-to-day decisions about how the union is run and its priorities.
 All full (not temporary) NUJ members can volunteer to participate on NUJ councils and committees.
 Eligibility to volunteer sometimes depends on the member's employment sector (photographer or freelance for example) and if there is more than one volunteer then there is an election in which members get to decide.

 Members who want to put their name forward to volunteer for a council or committee will need to gain the support of their branch representatives (this is a process called nominating).
 A list of all branches, reps names and email addresses can be accessed on the branch contacts page.
 If you don't have a branch but still want to volunteer then email: email@example.com

-There are a number of ways to get elected to these democratic bodies – some elections take place at the delegate meeting, others are based on branch nominations and are elected by a ballot of the relevant members (where there is more than one candidate).
+There are also elections that take place at the union's conference (DM) and these vacancies are advertised in advance of the event.
 Where there is only a single candidate, or two candidates choose to job-share, they are deemed elected without a ballot.